Learn When St Andrews Became the “Home of Golf”

 It is not disputed that golf has been played at St Andrews for some 600 years.
 Although there is little recorded in the first 300 years, it is clear that at least following that initial period St Andrews was considered the metropolis of golf.
 Historically it is the oldest location in Scotland where golf has been played on the same course continuously.
 The earliest reference dates to 1552 when Archbishop Hamilton confirmed the rights of the townspeople of St Andrews to play golf over the Old Course.
 This justifies the ‘Ancient’ in the ‘Royal and Ancient Golf Club of St Andrews, an excellent choice of name.
 All of the very early golf clubs except St Andrews found it necessary to move through overcrowding or the pressure from city expansion.

 There has to be something more that will explain the early references we quote above.
-If we find the answer with some more research, or get some useful advice, it will make an interesting supplement.
+If we find the answer with some more research or get some useful advice, it will make an interesting supplement.

-Learn about St Andrews Golf Tours.
+Learn more about our St Andrews Golf Tours at AGS Golf Vacations.